Training Large Language Models To Reason In Parallel With Global Forking Tokens: Learning Global Forking Tokens via Set Supervised Finetuning

-\textbf{Inference Process ($\mathbf{\mathrm{\mathbf{Pass@}}1}$).} When aggregation is not allowed, we use $\gforkingtokeni$ that reasons with more flexibility.
-Inspired by enumerating dissimilar bipartite matchings to reveal node-level variation \citep{DBLP:enumeratingdissimilarmincost}, we choose the learned $\gforkingtokeni$ with largest coverage.
-Note that this token emerges automatically thanks to \ssft, and the other emerging $\gforkingtokens$ still contribute to representation learning and improving $\consk$ with distinct reasoning modes.
+\rebuttal{ \textbf{$\mathbf{\mathrm{\mathbf{Pass@}}1}.$}\,To evaluate a single-path generation, we can either (1) apply GFPO and let the model sample the optimal $\gforkingtokeni$ based on the question, or (2) prompt $\gforkingtokeni$ that is most likely to correlate with a more complex reasoning mode, as determined by a graph-based heuristic.} Inspired by enumerating dissimilar bipartite matchings to reveal node-level variation \citep{DBLP:enumeratingdissimilarmincost}, we choose the learned $\gforkingtokeni$ with largest coverage.
 Concretely, each time an optimal matching $\confighat \in \configs$ is computed, we increment a count $c(\vsigma_k)$; empirically, only a finite subset $\subsetconfigsV:= \subsetconfigs \subseteq \configsV$ continues to accumulate mass late in training, indicating the stable learned matchings.
 We then take the union of their edges, and select $\gforkingtoken^{(i^\star)}$ that matched to the largest number of distinct traces based on Equation \ref{eqn:passoneselect} for $\passone$.
 Figure \ref{fig:matchingvisualizations_inferenceprotocols} shows an example of the matchings learned by aggregating all edges in $\subsetconfigsV$.
 More details about $\subsetconfigsV$\footnote{We choose the subscripts $p$ and $\Prm$ to emphasize that $\subsetconfigsV$ is a subset of $\configsV$. } are in Appendix \ref{appendix:learnedmatchingsexplanation}.

 \newlength{\imgframe}